dseomn/rock-paper-sand/README.md

 *   Integration with public libraries' APIs if possible, to automatically find which media can be borrowed from the library.

-## Disclaimer
+## Disclaimers

+*   This has not been designed to be secure against malicious config files or state files.
+If you write your config file yourself and run the code locally, it should hopefully be fine.
+But if you want to integrate this code into a web application or something where multiple remote users can create config files that are used by the same local user, it might be worth thinking through the security implications first.
-This is not an officially supported Google product.
+*   This is not an officially supported Google product.